-Outsourcing has been a practice of big name companies in the business world in general.
-Companies like Kellogg’s, GE and United Technologies, to name a few, have been outsourcing for years.
-Research shows there is a DIRECT CORRELATION between a business’ income and the number of in-house employees that they have.
+Outsourcing has been a practice of big-name companies in the business world in general.
+Companies like Kellogg’s, GE, and United Technologies, to name a few, have been outsourcing for years.
+Research shows a DIRECT CORRELATION between a business’ income and the number of in-house employees they have.

-Why is it that the Real Estate industry has not taken their cues from these big, successful companies and followed suit?
+Why is it that the Real Estate industry has not taken its cues from these big, successful companies and followed suit?

 Real Estate Virtual Assistants are not a new idea by any means.
-Over the past decade, hiring Virtual Assistants have become more accepted as a viable business practice that saves Real Estate entrepreneurs on overhead costs and gives them the leverage they need to focus on dollar productive activities that grow their revenue and reach and increase their bottom line.
-MyOutDesk clients reported in 2018 that our Virtual Assistants have saved them over 55 million dollars in overhead costs.
+However, over the past decade, hiring Virtual Assistants has become more accepted as a viable business practice that saves Real Estate entrepreneurs on overhead costs and gives them the leverage they need to focus on dollar-productive activities that grow their revenue and reach and increase their bottom line.
+MyOutDesk clients reported in 2018 that our Virtual Assistants had saved them over 55 million dollars in overhead costs.

-As you can see in the infographic above, only 15% of REALTORS ® Have a Virtual assistant, and only 3% have at least 2.
+As you can see in the infographic above, only 15% of REALTORS ® Have a Virtual Assistant, and only 3% have at least 2.
 82% of REALTORS ® do not have a Virtual Assistant.
-Where do you fall in this category?
+So, where do you fall in this category?

 If it is business growth you seek, then the second factor comes into play; what is your time worth?
-Steve Murray, president and founder of Real Trends told us in a conversation that he decided to hire an assistant because he was a $1000 an hour guy and he realized that he had to stop doing $10 an hour work.
-Within a few months, he began to see substantial growth in his revenue because he decided to focus only the things that affected the outcomes of his business and delegated the rest.
+For example, Steve Murray, president and founder of Real Trends, told us in a conversation that he decided to hire an assistant because he was a $1000-an-hour guy, and he realized that he had to stop doing $10-an-hour work.
+Within a few months, he began to see substantial growth in his revenue because he decided to focus only on the things that affected the outcomes of his business and delegated the rest.

 Do you feel like exploring this step?
-Let us help you figure things out and find a way we can bring you the leverage you need to grow your business.
-Schedule your Double My Business Strategy Session, and one of our Real Estate experts will walk you through a road-map to success.
+Let us help you figure things out and find a way to bring you the leverage you need to grow your business.